 For instance, if curricula are developed for Physics, Chemistry, Biology, or Integrated Science, it is necessary to provide laboratory facilities and equipment needed for implementation.
-Failure to do this could lead to non-achievements of the intended objectives.
+Failure to do this could lead to non-achievement of the intended objectives.

 This is also true for the implementation of any curriculum.

-The Nigerian experience of 1982 when the Federal Government announced that all States should start implementing the school curriculum of the 6-3-3-4 system at the secondary school level without necessary provision in terms of men, materials and money showed a way of implementing the curriculum out of ignorance for curriculum planning and development.
+The Nigerian experience of 1982 when the Federal Government announced that all States should start implementing the school curriculum of the 6-3-3-4 system at the secondary school level without necessary provision in terms of men, materials, and money showed a way of implementing the curriculum out of ignorance for curriculum planning and development.

 Training of Teachers

-No matter the number of pupils – infrastructural facilities and equipment – in a program, such is bound to fail if teachers in quality and quantity are not trained for the implementation of the program.
+No matter the number of pupils – infrastructural facilities and equipment – a program, such is bound to fail if teachers in quality and quantity are not trained for the implementation of the program.

 Therefore, to achieve the intended objectives, teachers to implement the curriculum at the classroom level should be appropriately and adequately trained.

-For example, one of the major reasons affecting the implementation of Integrated Science and Social Studies in schools is that of teaching staff, in most cases teachers of Biology, Chemistry, Physics, Home Economics, or Physical and Health Education are made to teach the subjects.
+For example, one of the major reasons affecting the implementation of Integrated Science and Social Studies in schools is that of teaching staff, in most cases, teachers of Biology, Chemistry, Physics, Home Economics, or Physical and Health Education are made to teach the subjects.